albasyir/accelbyte.io-fullstack-test/README.md

 ### 🦸‍♂️ VS Code Auto Config

-this project provide `.devcontainer.json` means you can open the container made easy and all plugins already installed in few minutes!, Happy coding ❤️
+this project provide `.devcontainer.json` means you can open the container made easy and all plugins already installed in few minutes!, you should only focus coding, Happy coding ❤️

 ## How to get started ?